ddc-java-10/android-project-proposal-Curtis19-99/docs/index.md

 ## Stretch goals/possible enhancements

-Something that can say the words back using the microphone.
+Envoking the microphone to recognize words and generate rhymes of of the spoken words.

+Implimentation of Markov chain to try and predict next words or rhymes.